syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedColumn100.md

 # StackedColumn100 Chart in .NET MAUI Chart

-The Stacked column 100 % series chart is type of Stacked chart that is used to display the proportion of different categories within a single column.
-The columns are stacked top of each other , and cumulative portion of each stacked element always comes to a total of 100%.
+The Stacked column 100 % series chart is a type of Stacked chart that is used to display the proportion of different categories within a single column.
+The columns are stacked on top of each other, and a cumulative portion of each stacked element always comes to a total of 100%.

 ## StackedColumn100 Chart

-To render the StackedColumn100 chart,create an instance of [StackingColumn100Series](),and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+To render the StackedColumn100 chart, create an instance of the [StackingColumn100Series](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

 N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.